eldoy/weblang/README.md

 const state = await run(code)
 ```

-To set the result of the function, use the _extension variable syntax_:
+To set the result of the function, use the _extension variable setter syntax_:

 ```yaml
 db$result: user/create